Limited launch: MAY batch, 85% claimed

 Wip's own labeling advises allowing four hours between servings and not exceeding two pouches per day.
 That ceiling is 400mg, right at the FDA's recommended daily max.
 But the per-serving dose in wip energy pouches is high, especially for anyone with lower caffeine tolerance or smaller body weight.

-The 100mg option is more moderate and closer to what most people actually need for a noticeable cognitive boost without the jitters.
+The 100mg option is the more moderate version and likely the easier entry point for most users looking for a noticeable cognitive boost without the jitters.

 The Backstory You Should Know About